meta-llama/llama-stack/README.md

 You can install this repository as a [package](https://pypi.org/project/llama-toolchain/) by just doing `pip install llama-toolchain`

+### Install from conda

 If you want to install from source:
 ```bash
 mkdir -p ~/local
 cd ~/local